 2) Setting up FileZilla

-For the Username and Password, use the same credentials as your Pixelz.com account (You can find your FTP settings in your Pixelz account by clicking on "Account Settings" --> FTP).
+For the Host, Username, and Password, use the same credentials in your FTP settings in your Pixelz account by clicking on 'Account Settings' --> FTP.
 You can leave the Port field empty.
-Now click the Quickconnect button.
+Now click the 'Quickconnect' button.

 We have recently launched a new FTP service that is both faster and more secure for our clients, requiring explicit FTPS (encrypted FTP) or SFTP.
 Learn more about that here.